What is lifting equipment? An A-Z overview for warehouses and factories.

 With Internet of Things (IoT) technology, traditional lifting equipment is upgraded to:

-• Monitor operating status in real-time
+- Monitor operational status in real-time.

-• Track usage and maintenance history
+- Track usage and maintenance history.

 Transition to clean and efficient energy

-• Overhead crane and hoist systems utilising high-efficiency motors
+- Overhead crane and hoist systems utilising high-efficiency motors.

 Ergonomic design – enhancing operator experience

-• Height-adjustable lift tables help workers operate in proper postures
+- Height-adjustable lift tables help workers operate in proper postures.

 Integration with smart management systems

-• Reduces production downtime during upgrades
+- Reduced production downtime during upgrades.

 Vietmani - Consulting & supplying genuine industrial manipulator equipment